bodrick/awesome/TOPICS.md

 *   [SchizoDuckie/DuckieTV](https://github.com/SchizoDuckie/DuckieTV) - A web application built with AngularJS to track your favorite tv-shows with semi-automagic torrent integration
 *   [segmentio/nightmare](https://github.com/segmentio/nightmare) - A high-level browser automation library.
 *   [uBlock-LLC/uBlock](https://github.com/uBlock-LLC/uBlock) - uBlock: a fast, lightweight, and lean blocker for Chrome, Firefox, and Safari.
+*   [chrispederick/web-developer](https://github.com/chrispederick/web-developer) - A browser extension that adds various web developer tools to a browser.
+*   [YePpHa/YouTubeCenter](https://github.com/YePpHa/YouTubeCenter) - YouTube Center is a userscript designed to expand the functionality of YouTube.
+It includes the ability to download the video you're watching, auto selecting your preferred video quality and much more.

 ## firefox